 Having followed the instructions we should now be able to view the logs.
 To do this navigate back to the Dashboard.
 This time choose the "Launch Kibana" button for your Stack.

-Tip: Kibana is the tool that is used to visualise your data, we can use it to see any logs and metrics that have been sent to Logstash on this Stack.
-We have written a guide that explains how to get the most out of Kibana here.
+Tip: Kibana and Grafana are the tools that you will use to visualise your data, we can use them to see any logs and metrics that have been sent to Elasticsearch on this Stack.
+We have written a guide that explains how to get the most out of Kibana and Grafana here.

-If you don't see any logs or metrics in Kibana then there a few things that you should check.
+If you don't see any logs or metrics in Kibana and/or Grafana then there are a few things that you should check.

 Are there any files in the folder that was added during file inputs configuration?

-Is the format of the configuation file correct?
+Is the format of the configuration file correct?
 Does it validate?

 Do the Logstash settings in the file match the settings in the source wizard?
 Have they been copied correctly?